F-Zero GX: Gameplay

-F-Zero GX is a futuristic racing game where up to thirty competitors race on massive circuits inside plasma-powered machines in an intergalactic Grand Prix.
-It is the successor to F-Zero X and continues the series' difficult, high-speed racing style, retaining the basic gameplay and control system from the Nintendo 64 game.
-Tracks include enclosed tubes, cylinders, tricky jumps, and rollercoaster-esque paths.
-Some courses are littered with innate obstacles like dirt patches and mines.
+F-Zero GX is a futuristic racing game in which up to thirty competitors race in an intergalactic Grand Prix.
+It retains the basic gameplay and control of the previous F-Zero game, F-Zero X (1998) on the Nintendo 64.
+Tracks include enclosed tubes, cylinders, jumps, and rollercoaster-like paths.
+Some include obstacles such as dirt patches and mines.
 An emphasis is placed on track memorization and reflexes.

-Each machine handles differently, has its own performance abilities affected by its weight, and a grip, boost, and durability trait graded on an A to E (best to worst) scale.
-Before a race, the player is able to adjust a vehicle's balance between maximum acceleration and maximum top speed.
-Every machine has an energy meter, which serves two purposes.
-First, it is a measurement of the machine's health and is decreased from accidents or attacks from opposing racers.
-Second, the player is usually given the ability to boost after the first lap, but must sacrifice energy to do so.
-Pit areas and dash plates are located at various points around the track for vehicles to drive over.
-The former replenishes energy, while the latter gives a speed boost without using up any energy.
-The less time spent in the pit area, the less energy will regenerate.
-Courses may also have jump plates, which launch vehicles into the air enabling them to cut corners.
+Each machine handles differently, has its own performance abilities affected by its weight, and a grip, boost, and durability score.
+Before each race, the player can adjust a vehicle's balance between acceleration and top speed.
+Every machine has an energy meter, a measurement of its health, which is lost through collisions or attacks from opposing racers.
+Energy is also used to boost, which becomes possible after the first lap.
+Energy is recovered by driving over pit areas.
+Dash plates provide a speed boost, while jump plates launch vehicles into the air, enabling them to cut corners.

-Each racing craft contains air brakes for navigating tight corners by using an analog stick and shoulder buttons.
+Corners are navigated using the analog stick and shoulder buttons.
+By holding both shoulder buttons, vehicles can drift around corners.
 Afterwards, the physics modeling gives vehicles setup with high acceleration a boost of acceleration.
-Players can easily exploit this on a wide straight stretch of a circuit to generate serpentinous movements.
-This technique called "snaking" delivers a massive increase in speed, but it is best used on the easier tracks, when racing alone in Time Trial, and with heavy vehicles with a high grip rating and given high acceleration.
-According to Nintendo, the snaking technique was an intentional addition to F-Zero GXs gameplay.
+Players can exploit this on a wide straight stretch of a circuit to generate serpentinous movements.
+This technique, called "snaking", delivers a massive increase in speed, but it is best used on the easier tracks, when racing alone in Time Trial, and with heavy vehicles with a high grip rating and given high acceleration.
+Nintendo said snaking was an intentional inclusion, but IGN said this may be "damage control".

-Screenshot of F-Zero GX, showing the player's head-up display and racing craft.
+Screenshot showing the head-up display and racing craft.
 The game features widescreen and progressive scan support.